Uniform Crime Reporting Program Resource Guide

 County-level UCR files are created by NACJD based on agency records in a file obtained from the FBI that also provides aggregated county totals.
 NACJD imputes missing data and then aggregates the data to the county-level.
 Specific information about the imputation algorithm can be found in the codebooks for each year of the county-level files.
 A new imputation algorithm was implemented in 1994.
 Therefore, data files prior to 1994 are not necessarily comparable to the files from 1994 and onward.
 The new imputation algorithm more closely approximates the estimation procedures used by the FBI to adjust for incomplete or unreported data from individual law enforcement jurisdictions for their Crime in the United States publications.
 Users are strongly encouraged to carefully read the study documentation for each year before analyzing these data.

-Two major changes to the UCR county-level files were implemented with the 1994 release data and are continued with the 1998 data.
+Two major changes to the UCR county-level files were implemented with the 1994 release data.
 A new imputation algorithm to adjust for incomplete reporting by individual law enforcement jurisdictions has been adopted.
 Also, a new Coverage Indicator has been created to provide users with a diagnostic measure of aggregated data quality in a particular county.
 These developments are described in greater detail below.
 The changes were instituted in response to comments from a number of users and after almost a year of discussions by UCR file users, the Uniform Crime Reports Unit of the Federal Bureau of Investigation, the Bureau of Justice Statistics, and the Inter-university Consortium for Political and Social Research.

 IMPUTATION PROCEDURES USED FOR 1994 UCR COUNTY-LEVEL FILES AND ONWARD: The data for any ORI reporting 12 months were used for county aggregation as submitted.
 Data for an ORI reporting 3 to 11 months were increased by a weight of [12/months reported].
 For ORIs reporting 0 to 2 months, data for these ORIs were set to zero and then data were estimated using rates calculated from ORIs reporting 12 months of data located in the ORIs geographic stratum based on UCR Population Groups within their state.
 UCR Population Groups are defined as follows: